JHNUL/quizmaster/docs/dev.md

 SECRET_KEY=cookie_signing_key
 ```

-### Testing dependencies (optional)

-- Chrome browser
+- Chrome browser (Optional, for testing)
 - [Chromedriver](https://chromedriver.chromium.org/downloads) with matching version, needs to be in path.
+(Optional, for testing)
+- Node.js v18+ (Optional, for building styles with tailwindcss)
+  - If building styles, run `npm install` in the `tailwind` folder, then `invoke styles` at the project root.
+This builds css stylesheets to `src/static/css` folder.

 ## Starting the app